 - Food: Food is really cheap on Ko Lipe, except during peak end of the year holiday season.
 You can find cheap meals for $1, whole fish for $3 USD, and other meals for around $1.75-2.50.

 - Transportation: There’s no transport on the island.
 It’s small so you can simply walk everywhere.
-From the ferry to the island, you need to take separate boat, a ride that cost around $3.
+From the ferry to the island, you need to take separate boat, a ride that costs around $3.

 Top Things to Do

-- Visit the National Park – Taking a day trip, or even a multiple day trip, around the islands is super fun and relaxing.
+- Visit the National Park – Taking a day trip, or even a multi-day trip, around the islands is super fun and relaxing.
 There are various companies, all offering different trips and packages.
 Most of them offer great day trips with snorkeling, beach time, a beautiful sunset sail, and endless fruit, snacks, and drinks.

 - Hit the bars – In a place like this, it’s hard to anything more than lay in a hammock, take daily naps, and drag your feet into a local bar.
-Everyone is so laid back though, so take your time.
+Everyone is so laid-back though, so take your time.
 Jack’s Jungle Bar and Karma Bar are the places to be.

-- Ko Adang Excursion – Taking a boat over to this nearby island is a lot of fun.
+- Go on the Ko Adang Excursion – Taking a boat over to this nearby island is a lot of fun.
 You get to sit back, throw down a drink or two, and enjoy the ocean scenery.
 The island itself is home to Pirate Falls and Chado Cliff—both of which are great, moderate hikes.
 Boat rides are usually around $13 USD.

-- Diving & Snorkeling – Since you are bound to get into the water anyway, you might as well strap on a bit of equipment and really explore what’s below the surface.
+- Go Diving & Snorkeling – Since you are bound to get into the water anyway, you might as well strap on a bit of equipment and really explore what’s below the surface.
 The water along the beaches is often calm, clear, and shallow—and there are reefs to explore as well.
 There are a ton of dive shops on the island and nothing is too expensive.

-- Get a massage – There are several places throughout the island to get massages.
-In the center of the island, there is even an offshoot of the well-known Wat Po massage school.
+- Get a Massage – There are several places throughout the island to get massages.
+In the center of the island, there is even an offshoot of the well-known Wat Po Massage School.
 The massages here are much cheaper than other parts of Thailand.